 Since joining the Clark School of Engineering at the University of Maryland in the fall of 1999, John initiated the graduate program in project management, an undergraduate minor, and the Center for Excellence in Project Management.
 He teaches courses in Project Management Fundamentals, and Managing Projects in a Dynamic Environment and is widely sought after for his seminars and workshops on a variety of Project Management topics.
 John is also chairman of the Project Management Institute’s Global Accreditation Center Board of Directors, a member of the Federal Government’s Project Management Working Group, and a member of the Science & Engineering Council of NASA’s Center for Program/Project Management Research.
 John is also a founding member of the International Project Management Educational Union along with Peking University and 6 other universities worldwide.
 In 2004 he coauthored a report for the National Academy of Sciences Federal Facilities Council on “Key Performance Indicators for Federal Facilities Portfolios”.

 About The PM Industry Insights

-PM Industry Insights is PMIWDC's workshop series that addresses the practical aspects of Project Management.
+Industry Insights is PMI Washington DC's series addresses the practical aspects of trending topics in Project Management & Agile.

 These sessions are to provide you with insights on what is going on in the local industry so you can learn from it.
-This discussion-based session will include presentations on tools, industry panels, interviews with industry experts, workshops, etc. The target presenters will be individuals from PMO’s, university professors, consultants, etc.
+This discussion-based session will include presentations on tools, techniques, industry panels, interviews with industry experts, workshops, etc. The target presenters will be individuals from PMO’s, university professors, consultants, and industry experts.